JosieOnGit/Luniks/Historic Events/List of notable names.md

 Vestia Rapid is the high-speed train service that operated between **Zhuehai**, **Álusken**, with split connections to **Denmark** and **Benelux**, which is most known for the fatal rail incident ever since its inauguration, as described in [[LAST LIGHT#// LUNA]].

 Currently planned (December 2023) is developing a brand identity for this service.
 Taken from the Trello board: \
-*Existing concept is a slogan of “We’ll bring you there” Some examples include:* \
+*Existing concept is a slogan of “Wherever you're going, we'll bring you there” Some examples include:* \
-"Whether you:
+"Whether you're going to:
-- Want to visit Sui Donnore
+- Sui Donnore
-- Have a friend in Ippavím
+- Ippavím
-- Want to see the sun in Myriapolou
+- Myriapolou
-- Have an appointment in Shánzhe
+- Shánzhe
-- Feel like visiting Lëtzebuerg
+- Lëtzebuerg
-- Want to hike in Zhuehai
+- Matéiazhu

 We'll bring you there."

 *Alternatively, this list of examples can also be exchanged for simply a list of cities that are connected to Vestia Rapid.*

 *Planned is a combination of purple and grey colours with stock high speed rail footage.
 Just like now LTS banners were proposed and created as a concept, the same process should happen for the brand identity of Vestia Rapid.*

+## Máneán Metro
+Despite the **Collapse of United Máneá**, the metro keeps its original name and services various cities within both **Máneá** and **Zakh'háfo**, where it services various big cities such as their respective capitals.

 # Ship Services